harshasrinivas/clipy-github/README.md

 `$ cli-github -f harshasrinivas`

+Get the list of available Jobs in your desired Programming language `$ cli-github -j Python`

 #Live Demo

 [**DEMO**](http://showterm.io/aaa79dee63aad0695e304#fast) : Display the list of a user's repositories from the username/URL, along with the number of stargazers